Relay Business Checking Review 2023

 When Relay Is a Good Fit

-- Business owners that need to delegate money management responsibilities to employees and advisors without having to share sensitive banking details: Through Relay’s account permissions feature, business owners can give their employees access to specific checking accounts and debit cards.
-To prevent the misappropriation of funds, Relay lets users monitor employee transactions and set spending limits.
+- You want to delegate money management responsibilities to employees and advisors: Through Relay’s account permissions feature, you can give employees access to specific checking accounts and debit cards.
+You can customize access levels and set spending limits to prevent the misappropriation of funds.

-- Businesses sending and receiving wire transfers regularly: Relay’s wire transfer fees are some of the most affordable in the market.
+- You send and receive wire transfers regularly: Relay’s wire transfer fees are some of the most affordable in the market.
 Incoming wire transfers (domestic and international) are free, while outgoing wire transfers cost $5 (domestic) and $10 (international).

-- Companies that don’t deal with cash and can meet the majority of their banking needs online: Though Relay lacks physical branches and cash deposit features, it compensates by providing free digital banking services, including online banking and mobile banking through iOS and Android.
+- You don’t work with cash and can bank exclusively online: Though Relay lacks physical branches and cash deposit features, it compensates by providing free digital banking services, including online banking and mobile banking through iOS and Android.

 When Relay Is Not a Good Fit

-- Businesses handling cash on a regular basis: Because Relay has no physical branches, it doesn’t accommodate cash deposits.
-A better alternative would be Chase, which has about 5,100 branches across the country.
+- You work with cash regularly Because Relay has no physical branches, it doesn’t accommodate cash deposits.
+A better alternative would be Bank of America, which lets basic accounts deposit up to $7,500 fee-free.

-- Businesses in industries Relay doesn’t support: Relay doesn’t serve privately owned ATMs, money services, cannabis vendors, illegal gambling sites, and businesses providing or exchanging cryptocurrencies.
-Those wanting more flexible banking options can look into Credit Union 1, which even has banking products designed specifically for cannabis vendors.
+- Your business belongs to an industry Relay doesn’t support: Relay doesn’t serve privately-owned ATMs, money services, cannabis vendors, illegal gambling sites, and businesses providing or exchanging cryptocurrencies.
+If you need a banking solution with more flexibility, consider Credit Union 1, which offers banking products designed specifically for cannabis vendors.

 If your business falls under one of these categories, check out our list of the best small business checking accounts for additional alternatives.